Negative Pressure Isolation Facility Takes Pressure Off Strained Samoan Hospital System in Its Time of Need

 Tonga, Fiji, and American Samoa are also currently responding to measles cases.

 Whether it’s disaster relief or humanitarian assistance, time is of the essence.
 In a highly connected, globalized community, it’s more important than ever to have the right teams ready to respond and be on the ground in a short period of time.
 In a recent study by the U.S. Army Pacific’s Medical Operations and Planning Office, they found that medical relief needs to be delivered and operational in at least 72 hours.
 The “Going in Light” method helps trained professionals adapt to any situation in order to stabilize acute trauma issues and triage the remainder of the afflicted.
-BLU-MED medical shelters and mobile hospitals offer an unmatched level of scalability to address disasters of any size, are easily shipped in low-cube packaging for multimodal transportation, are designed to provide modular healthcare facilities quickly, …when and where needed™.
+BLU-MED medical shelters and mobile hospitals offer an unmatched level of scalability to address disasters of any size, are easily shipped in low-cube packaging for multimodal transportation, are designed to provide modular healthcare facilities quickly.